-Windows 10 starts to freeze randomly between usage, after this Creator’s update and has managed to frustrate many Microsoft customers, naturally.
+Windows 10 Freezes Randomly between usage, after this Creator’s update and has managed to frustrate many Microsoft customers, naturally.
 If you were searching around for steps to get rid of this annoyance, you have come to the right place.

-Here are four ways by which you can solve the random freeze issues on your Windows 10 system, after installing the Creator’s update.
+Here are four ways by which you can solve Windows 10 Freezes Randomly issues on your system, after installing the Creator’s update.
 Try them out one by one, and see what works for you.
 Let’s get started.

 How to Fix Windows 10 Freezes Randomly